Skip to content

 • linking - Edge creation validation, snap distance, and custom edge builders

-• nodeRotation - Rotation snapping angles
+• nodeRotation - Rotation snapping angles and default rotatable state

-• resize - Minimum node size constraints
+• resize - Minimum node size constraints and default resizable state

 • selectionMoving - Edge panning behavior when dragging near viewport edges